NajwaLaabid/GPS-on-botnet/README.md

 # Gaussian Processes applied to Botnet Detection

 This repo explores the use of Gaussian Processes for detecting C&C botnet communication.
 We use [CTU13](https://www.stratosphereips.org/datasets-ctu13) dataset as a benchmark.
-The first method explored is a linear-time approximate inference method proposed by Aalto's ML research group called [kalman-jax](https://github.com/AaltoML/kalman-jax).
+I tested a linear-time approximate inference method proposed by AaltoML research group called [kalman-jax](https://github.com/AaltoML/kalman-jax).

 The current experiment file is under kalmanjax > notebooks > `botnet-classification.ipynb`